The power of ensemble play

 Who can apply?

-Apollo Summer Academy courses are offered at various levels (A, B & C) in order to provide students with an optimal challenge at their own level.
-The Summer Academy is open to individual participants and pre-existing ensembles alike.
+Courses are offered at various levels: A, B & C, in order to provide students with an optimal challenge at their own level.
+The Summer Academy is open to individual participants and existing ensembles alike.

 All ensembles will be categorized and their scores sent to them in advance.
 The participants are expected to prepare their parts before attending the course.

 A. Conservatory students or highly advanced amateurs: